Dannecron/php-for-dev/readme.md

 #### Build

-To build container just use one of this commands:
+To build container just use one of these commands:
 ```bash
 make build-72
 make build-73